 China's top political advisory body concludes annual session

-Xi Jinping and other Chinese leaders attended the closing meeting of the session at the Great Hall of the People in Beijing.
+Xi Jinping and other Chinese leaders Li Keqiang, Li Zhanshu, Wang Yang, Li Qiang, Zhao Leji, Han Zheng, Cai Qi, Ding Xuexiang, Li Xi, and Wang Qishan attended the closing meeting of the session at the Great Hall of the People in Beijing.

-Wang Huning, chairman of the 14th CPPCC National Committee, presided over the meeting and delivered a speech.

-A resolution on the work report of the Standing Committee of the 13th CPPCC National Committee, a resolution on the report on the work of proposals from political advisors, a resolution on an amendment to the CPPCC charter, a report on the examination of new proposals, and a political resolution on the first session of the 14th CPPCC National Committee were approved at the meeting.
+A resolution on the work report of the Standing Committee of the 13th CPPCC National Committee, a resolution on the report on how proposals were handled since the previous session, a resolution on an amendment to the CPPCC charter, a report on the examination of new proposals, and a political resolution on the first session of the 14th CPPCC National Committee were approved at the meeting.

+Wang Huning, chairman of the 14th CPPCC National Committee, presided over and addressed the meeting.

+Wang said the session, which started on March 4, spoke volumes about the characteristics and advantages of China's whole-process people's democracy and its vigor and vitality.

 The closing meeting of the first session of the 14th National Committee of the Chinese People's Political Consultative Conference (CPPCC) is held at the Great Hall of the People in Beijing, capital of China, March 11, 2023.
 (Xinhua/Liu Weibing)